 When Emma left Gumbaynggirr country and made the big move to Sydney, life in the concrete jungle left her feeling disconnected from her country and culture.

-She joined Mission Australia's ParentsNext^ program and shared her feelings of cultural disconnection with Delise, her support worker.
+She joined one of Mission Australia's programs and shared her feelings of cultural disconnection with Delise, her support worker.

 Delise helped Emma find new culturally safe spaces to engage with local Elders.
 Emma had the opportunity to participate in Indigenous weaving and art workshops led by Auntie Marie, and recently completed the Empowering Deadly Women into Employment* program, connecting her to a local mob, cultural mentors, and new opportunities.